nlabiris/image_edit/README.md

 # Basic image processing program

-A simple image processing program made with *C#* and *WPF* containg a large amount of algorithms to test.
+A simple image processing program made with *C* containg a large amount of algorithms to test.
 Currently supports the following file formats:

-- RAW
+- RAW (Planar only)

 ### Algorithms